rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 6. At this point you should be ready tp begin debugging.
 Once your app is deployed and running on the device, the chrome://inspect page should look something like the one shown below, with your device and a link to its debug-enabled WebViews. **To begin debugging, click an inspect link.**

->>>>>>>>> RESUME HERE FRIDAY

 ## Remote Debugging with a Browser's Web Inspector

-NOTE: This JS debugging feature is currently supported only on Windows development environments.
+NOTE: This JavaScript debugging technique is currently supported only on Windows development hosts.

 Using a feature introduced in RhoElements 4.1, you can use your standard browser's web inspector feature to debug your app's JavaScript.
-This is helpful if you're already used to debugging your JS in a specific browser's web inspection utility.
+This is helpful if you're already used to debugging JavaScript code in a specific browser's web inspection utility.
 So far, this feature works in only [Google Chrome](https://www.google.com/intl/en/chrome/browser/).

 ### Using the Remote Debugger
 Before you can use this remote web inspector, you must first open the app you want to use in RhoSimulator.
 In this example, we'll run an app called [Barcode Example](https://github.com/rhomobile/rho-samples/tree/master/BareBones/BarcodeExample).
 As you can see from the data platform attribute, this is running as a Win32 app.